-6. If included, remove and discard the purge extension line from the purge tubing.
+6. If included, disconnect the Y-connector from the purge tubing and discard.
 Connect and tighten the yellow luer on the purge tubing to the Impella Catheter sidearm as shown in Figure 5.7, if not already complete.

 Figure 5.7 Connecting the luer to the Impella Catheter